ms/buildtogether.tech/src/introduction.md

 allows you to use and remix this material for non-commercial purposes, as-is or in adapted form, provided you cite its original source; the second allows you to use and remix the software on this site provided you do not violate international agreements governing human rights.
-Please see <a section="license"/>
-for details.
+Please see [% x license %] for details.

-If you would like to improve what we have or add new material, please see the Code of Conduct in <a section="conduct"/> and the contributor guidelines in
-<a section="contributing"/>.
-If you have questions or would like to use this material in
-a course, please file an issue in [this site's GitHub repository](https://github.com/{{site.repository}}) or [send us email](mailto:{{site.author.email}}).
+If you would like to improve what we have or add new material, please see the Code of Conduct in [% x conduct %] and the contributor guidelines in [% x contributing %].
+If you have questions or would like to use this material in a course, please file an issue in [this site's GitHub repository](https://github.com/{{site.repository}}) or [send us email](mailto:{{site.author.email}}).